EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 Among the not-so-cool things about Python is the sharp separation that occurred between Python 2 and Python 3, leaving many libraries out of date or with a lot of patches to make cod patches to make the code compatible between the two versions.

 Another rather problematic aspect is the excessive use of memory, along with the speed of the language; the Python interpreter is slow.
-Python is forced by default to by default to run on a single thread, because of its [GIL](https://wiki.python.org/moin/GlobalInterpreterLock), which does not allow full utilization by computers. modern computers without complicating the code.
+Python is forced by default to by default to run on a single thread, because of its [GIL](https://wiki.python.org/moin/GlobalInterpreterLock), which does not allow full utilization by modern computers without complicating the code.

 ## Support